Nutlope/prisma-data-proxy/README.md

 # Prisma and Next.js Demo

-This is a Prisma and Next.js demo presented at React Global 2021.
+This is a Prisma and Next.js demo presented at Prisma Serverless Conf.
 To get this working, make sure to:

 1. Run `npm install`
 2. Create a postgres database on [Railway](https://railway.app/)